-Ancient EgyptOnline ticket purchase
+Ancient EgyptOnline tickets

 The renewed Egyptian permanent exhibition of the Museum of Fine Arts awaits visitors with numerous new artefacts and themes, now with a larger exhibition space.
 In the new concept the ancient Egyptian world is presented in three thematic units: Temples – Gods; The Nile Valley – People; Tombs – The Dead.
 The new exhibition provides the most important information about the period in a spectacular, interactive, clearly understandable, and scientifically pertinent way.
 A new addition is the “Egyptian chamber of secrets”, where curious visitors can make numerous discoveries and can learn exciting new facts.